Itsapon/Itsapon/README.md

-### Hi there 👋, My name is Robin
+### Hi there!
+My name is Robin
-😄 Pronouns: He/him
+✨ Pronouns: He/him
+✨ I'm currently learning: React Native
+✨ Funfact: In my free time I like to knit

 ### I'm a recently graduated Fullstack Javascript Developer